 60 years of the Rome Treaties

-Sixty years ago, on 25 March 1957, two treaties were signed in Rome that marked the start of the European Economic Community and the European Atomic Energy Community.
+On 25 March 1957, two treaties were signed in Rome that marked the start of the European Economic Community and the European Atomic Energy Community.
 The Treaties of Rome established a common market based on "four freedoms", namely the free movement of persons, services, goods and capital.
 The common market created the conditions for prosperity and stability for European citizens.

 The history of the European Investment Bank cannot be dissociated from that of the European project.
 The creation of the Bank was finalised during the negotiations which preceded the signing of the Treaty of Rome establishing the European Economic Community.